7/18/2024

 Analyst, UBS

-Let me rephrase that.
-The income that you had on, you know, booked in servicing from the investing or, you know, the revenue, basically, that will now be an external revenue.
-Can we just take that number from the discontinued portion in investing?
-I think it's 567 this quarter as a run rate going forward.
-And then, of course, decaying with the portfolio size.
+Let me maybe rephrase that.
+The income that you had on, you know, booked in servicing from the investing or the revenue, basically that will now be an external revenue.
+Can we just take that number from the discontinued portion and investing?
+I think it's five sixty seven this quarter as a run rate going forward and then of course decaying with the portfolio size.

 speaker